-A well-planned, comprehensive induction ensures that new staff have a positive and well-informed start to their career at the University of Nottingham and are able to fully engage with their role at the earliest possible opportunity.
-Research shows that employees who experience a good induction are more likely to stay with an institution long term.
+A well-planned, comprehensive induction ensures that new staff have a positive and well-informed start to their career at the University of Nottingham and is able to fully engage with their role at the earliest possible opportunity.

 The length and nature of the induction process depends on the complexity of the job and the background of the new staff member.
 The majority of induction activity takes place within the first month of employment, but some elements of induction may continue beyond this.